panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 > **Code unit** is a bit sequence used to encode each character within a given encoding form.

-The [character encoding](https://en.wikipedia.org/wiki/Character_encoding) is what makes the transformation from abstract code points into physical bits: code units.
+The [character encoding](https://en.wikipedia.org/wiki/Character_encoding) is what transforms abstract code points into physical bits: code units.
 In other words, the character encoding translates the Unicode code points to unique code unit sequences.

 Popular encodings are [UTF-8](https://en.wikipedia.org/wiki/UTF-8), [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [UTF-32](https://en.wikipedia.org/wiki/UTF-32).